 A manager must encourage talent and lets his team think outside of the box, encourages going beyond the conventional ways and demonstrates a willingness to try out different solutions.
 He understands a situation or problem by identifying patterns or connections and addresses key underlying issues.
 Give them space and encourage them for more innovative and be creative in their work.

 Evaluate Team Performance:

 Timely evaluate each and every individual in your team.
 Work on their weakness, try to find out where they are lacking, where they need improvement.
-Acknowledge individual who is doing good and boost them more to get the best results or outcome.
+Acknowledge the individual who is doing good and boost them more to get the best results or outcome.
 Have them share information which each other, their techniques, skills and the way they work.
-Spend time with your team members and understand their plan and goals for next quarter.
+Spend time with your team members and understand their plan and goals for the next quarter.

 Leaders earn respect when they reward and recognize their employees and colleagues.
 They take the time to appreciate and understand the unique ways they each think, act and innovate – and are always on the lookout to enable their talent.
 They are admired, trusted and respected because they make it more about the advancement of others, rather than themselves.
 They share the harvest of the momentum they build with others.